NathanHinthorne/bird-identifier-app/README.md

 - Natan for his witty success text that appears when a bird is identified, such as: "THAT THERE BE A BIRD", "U HAS FOUND BIRD", and "BIRD OBTAINED".

-- Arsh for the random, but brilliant idea of pairing a game with bird identification.
+- Arsh for the idea of pairing a game with bird identification.

 - And most importantly **Ethan!!!** For his collection of over 600 bird images he spent years personally photographing and organizing.